 While the queries presented here are not "optimal" with respect to the design constraints of global similarity retrieval, they are however, realistic queries that can be posed to the system.
 Mismatches can and do occur.
 The first is the case where the global appearance is very different.
-The Coca Cola retrieval is a good example of this.
 Second, mismatches can occur at the algorithmic level.
 Histograms coarsely represent spatial information and therefore will admit images with non-trivial deformations.
 The recall/precision presented here compares well with text retrieval.
 The time per retrieval is of the order of milli-seconds.
 In the next section we discuss the application of the presented technique to a database of 63000 images.